5: Combat

 6.2: The Ego

 The difference between a warrior who's merely phenomenally skilled and a true Hero is a matter of Ego.
-No matter how high a regular minifig's stat numbers may be, he recognizes the fact that he'll eventually have to die, and that some rules just can't be broken.
-A Hero, on the other hand, admits no such things.
-Mortality, logic, and the laws of physics are beneath his notice.
-A Hero is above the concerns of lesser minifigs.
+No matter how high a regular minifig's stat numbers may be, he recognizes the fact that he'll eventually have to die, and that there are some rules that can't be broken.

 Crankiness

-Above all else, Heroes are the rock stars and prima donnas of the battlefield, and each one insists on being more important than any other unit.
-He welcomes the presence of opposing Heroes on the enemy team, because any lesser foes are a waste of his abilities.
-A Hero on an allied but separate team gives him a rival to compete with, and in any case he expects to get to stab them in their Heroic backs later when his Human's politics inevitably shift.
+A Hero welcomes the presence of Enemy Heroes, because any lesser foes are a waste of his abilities.
+He accepts Heroes on allied teams, because they give him rivals to compete with, and in any case he expects to get to stab them in their Heroic backs as soon as his Human's politics inevitably shift.

 For every other conscious unit on his team with an Ego, a Hero receives a -1 Cranky Penalty, to a maximum Crankiness of -5.
 Any time the Hero rolls one or more dice, whether for Skill, Armor, Damage, Heroic Feats, or RedShirts, the Cranky penalty is subtracted from each die (total rolls can never be reduced below zero, however).
 The penalty is not subtracted from dice rolled against the Hero; he still receives full Damage from enemy attacks, for instance.